lunarc/lunarc_docs/docs/aurora_modules.md

 ```

 In a hierarchical module naming scheme the command `module avail` is
-not as useful as it is in a flat module naming scheme which Lunarc
+not as useful as it is in a flat module naming scheme which LUNARC
 deployed on earlier services.
 In many situations `module avail`
 resulted in the desired action, one has to use the `module spider`
 command which is described in the text below.